 I know they also work in Restream, even though that’s a competitor to Streamlabs and they work in OBS as well.
 And what it allows you to do, let’s go back to me because let’s go back to me.

 What allows you to do is it allows you to just switch on these templates, right?
 And then it’s like this beautiful little piece of branding and a little bit of personality.
-So I like this retro blue one.
+I like this retro blue one.
 And then here’s some other things I can do with it.

 They are Photoshop files, but you don’t need Photoshop to actually edit them.
 You can use photo PR and that’s a free tool to actually edit the files as well.
-So that’s definitely an easy way to customise the templates.
+That’s definitely an easy way to customise the templates.
 I’ve also, you know, been able to do funky things like this.

 They’re just changing them up to suit how you want, and this is a little bit close to my face, but it allows you to just have a little pro look and a little bit more personality.
 And they’re beautiful, as you can see.
 I really, really love them.
 And if you’ll have a look, I’m going to ask the moderator, Dave, to drop it in the chat.

 But the link is in the description to streamer templates and they’re quite, you know, they’re affordable as well.
-So I think the problem that we have with streaming templates is that there’s so many, and it’s so overwhelming, but if you go and have a look on streamer templates, you’ll see, like there are a bunch of them.
+I think the problem that we have with streaming templates is that there’s so many, and it’s so overwhelming, but if you go and have a look on streamer templates, you’ll see, like there are a bunch of them.
 And let’s have a look at some more.
 Here’s some more styles of them.
 They’re just so versatile.
 Just so versatile.

 And I want to show you as well.
 The thing that I really like about them, let’s go back to my computer.
 Let’s turn off this one.
 I’ve got a bit of like overlay overload.
 If we go back to my computer, let’s go in StreamYard.
 Okay.
-So I can show you how they actually work.
+I can show you how they actually work.

-So this is an example of one of the templates, and I’m going to add myself and I’m going to add a second person and you can see just like that, I’ve got one of the backgrounds and it’s pre-made for me.
+This is an example of one of the templates, and I’m going to add myself and I’m going to add a second person and you can see just like that, I’ve got one of the backgrounds and it’s pre-made for me.

 Right.
 You can go, you can customise them to be whatever colour thing that you actually like.
-So I really, really love the streamer templates because they’re so versatile.
+I really, really love the streamer templates because they’re so versatile.

 No, if we have a look at another template, so let’s get rid of the guest, and let’s say that I want to share a screen.
-So I’m going to share a screen.
+I’m going to share a screen.
 I’m going to share a Chrome tab.

 And there’s also another template that allows me to have a beautiful background or the actual screen-sharing application of it.
-So I’ve got, you know, different layout for, if I have a guest.
+I’ve got, you know, different layout for, if I have a guest.
 I’ve got different layout if I want to share my screen.

 They’re incredibly easy to use, you know, you can just turn them on and off and then you can customise them to suit what you, what you need them to do.
 I’m just gonna grab some water, my throat is being, my throat and chest are being, just being, uh, these weeks.